 Missing From: San Jose, Santa Clara County, California

 Height and Weight: 3’8″ and 55 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Cynthia has moles on the left side of her neck and on her shin, she has a cowlick on the right side of her hairline, she may use the nickname “Cindy”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Cynthia has moles on the left side of her neck and on her shin, she has a cowlick on the right side of her hairline, she may use the nickname “Cindy”

 Clothing/Jewelry Description: A red/white sleeveless shirt with a blue start printed on the chest and a pair of long purple pants

 Cynthia Sumpter was last seen in San Jose, California on April 27th 1974.
 She was last seen as she played in front of her family’s residence on Elm Street.
 She vanished at some point while playing and was never send or heard from again afterwards.
 Her mother began to search for the child between 1:30 pm and 1:45 pm and search for half an hour.

 When Cynthia’s mother could not locate her, she reported her disappearance to authorities.
 A massive search was conducted of San Jose but no trace of Sumpter was found.
 Some witnesses reported that they saw Cynthia in a blue car being driven by an unidentified young male with blond hair and a mustache.

 The sightings of Cynthia with the male have not been confirmed.
 Apparently weeks prior to her disappearance, Cynthia was sexually molested near her home.
 Her mother pressed charges against the man for his abuse against the child.
 Approximately several days after her disappearance, Cynthia’s mother got a phone call from the mans brother.